afrankenthal/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-Andre Frankenthal is a PhD Candidate in experimental high-energy Physics at Cornell University.
-Originally from Rio de Janeiro, Brazil, he holds a BA from Reed College, in Portland, Oregon, and a MSc from Cornell.
-Andre works in two different experiments searching for dark matter using complementary strategies: with the larger [CMS Collaboration](https://cms.cern/collaboration) smashing protons together at the LHC, and with a smaller team at Laboratori Nazionali di Frascati, Italy, looking for dark photons ([PADME Collaboration](http://padme.lnf.infn.it/)).
-His work revolves around data analysis, detector data reconstruction, and upgrade studies for the next generation of high-energy physics detectors, in particular the CMS pixel detector.
+I'm a PhD Candidate in experimental high-energy Physics at Cornell University.
+Originally from Rio de Janeiro, Brazil, I hold a B.A. from Reed College, in Portland, Oregon, and a M.S. from Cornell.
+I work in two different experiments searching for dark matter using complementary strategies: with the larger [CMS Collaboration](https://cms.cern/collaboration) smashing protons together at the LHC, and with a smaller team at Laboratori Nazionali di Frascati, Italy, looking for dark photons ([PADME Collaboration](http://padme.lnf.infn.it/)).
+My work revolves around data analysis, detector data reconstruction, and upgrade studies for the next generation of high-energy physics detectors, in particular the CMS pixel detector.